-Last week I told you how paying off debt added freedom in my life and career in this post.
+Last week I told you how paying off $80,000 of debt added freedom in my life and career.
 I told you how paying off debt really does influence your career choices.
 I know this isn’t a finance blog and I am not a financial expert.
 But, I do know that zero debt has allowed me to be able to have work that I am passionate about rather than just working at a job I hate to pay my bills and student loans.

-This is a quote that I found in a book called No More Mondays by Dan Miller.
+This is a quote that I love from a book called No More Mondays by Dan Miller.

 “It’s the person who, each day, goes to a job he or she hates, just for the money, there’s the person who has made money his or her God.
 There’s the person who focuses on and loves money.” – Dan Miller